On this page:

 The second and third year: majors

-In the second year, students start on their specialisation (major) in either politics, psychology, law, or economics.
+In the second year, students start on their specialisation (major) in either politics, psychology, law, or economics and business.
 The majors have been specially and carefully designed by teams of leading scholars from all across the University of Amsterdam.
 During the first semester of their third year, PPLE students can study abroad for one semester.
-Before receiving their Bachelor's of Science degree, they will write an extensive Bachelor’s thesis.
+Before receiving their Bachelor’s of Science degree, they will write an extensive Bachelor’s thesis.

 The world of politics has been transforming dramatically over the past 50 years or so.
 The focus of political science is no longer only the state.
 Non-state actors (such as NGOs and social movements) have come to play a larger role, new axes of economic and military power have emerged, and the dynamics of inter- and intra-state conflicts have changed.
 The global order increasingly has to deal with challenges of a truly global nature.
 Increasingly also political scientists study the linkages between politics on different scales, from the local to the global.